-PREREQUISITES: Course 106-016 Principles of Customer Service
+PREREQUISITES: 106-016 - Principles of Customer Service

-106-019 Administrative Service Internship 1 1.00
+Administrative Service Internship 1 1.00

 Students will be required to complete 36 hours of an on the job work experience.
 Students will also spend time in the classroom enhancing their employability skills.
+PREREQUISITES: 106-137 - Keyboarding Applications and 106-119 - Professional Development with a minimum grade of C or TR

-106-020 Administrative Service Internship 2 1.00
+Administrative Service Internship 2 1.00

 Students will be required to complete 36 hours of an on the job work experience.
 Students will also spend time in the classroom enhancing their employability skills.
+PREREQUISITES: 106-137 -